Fundamentals of Fast Bulk IO

 1. IO buffers

-The simplest way for a program to read/write a chunk of
+The simplest way for a program to read (or to write) a chunk

-to the OS and then sit there and wait until it is fullfiled.
+to the OS and then sit there and wait until the request is

 Once the data is in (or out), proceed to the next step.